csic-ice-imagine/magnetic_field_planets/README.md

 # magnetic_solar_planets

 Repository used to reconstruct the planetary magnetic field with the usual Schmidt semi-normalised spherical harmonic coefficients for Earth, Jupiter, Saturn, Neptune and Uranus.
-All files from the directory data/ can be found (or constructed) with the open scientific data from the corresponding space mission.
+All files from the directory data/ can be found (or constructed) with the open scientific data from the corresponding space missions.

+To run the code in terminal you only need to run:

+    python main.py

+(or python3).
+Otherwise use anaconda, jupyter, etc.

 To enable all the plotting option you need teh cartopy library, which ideally you will have enough by typing: